academic-resources/odin/js/server_side_js.md

 ### ** Intro :
 >
 Understanding server-side Javascript is not a requirement for getting hired as a full stack junior developer because your Ruby and Rails skills are more than up to the task and in demand.
-If you're short on time, consider this section supplemental.** That said, it's really interesting and useful stuff because Node gives you some advantages that Rails doesn't.
-It's worth your time to at least browse through the resources and get an idea of what Node is and what the fuss is about.** If you really love Javascript more than Ruby, you may be about to find your new home.
-It's still quite rough around the edges, but Node has a lot going for it.** As a bonus, your Heroku know-how transfers to Node because they accept Node apps as well.
+If you're short on time, consider this section supplemental :**

+That said, it's really interesting and useful stuff because Node gives you some advantages that Rails doesn't.
+It's worth your time to at least browse through the resources and get an idea of what Node is and what the fuss is about :**

+If you really love Javascript more than Ruby, you may be about to find your new home.
+It's still quite rough around the edges, but Node has a lot going for it :**

+As a bonus, your Heroku know-how transfers to Node because they accept Node apps as well.
 Cue the Success Kid meme!** ## Topics:** * What is Node.js?
 * How do you download Node?
 * How do you get a Node server running?
 * How does Node manage its packages similarly to Ruby?